As elections loom, Thai leader gets cosy with old political clans - Journal du Cameroun

 Yet in recent months he has been busily courting the political fiefs that dominate the country, specifically potential allies of his nemesis, the billionaire former premier Thaksin Shinawatra.

-On Monday Prayut rolls into Buriram, a northeastern province dominated by Newin Chidchob — an ex-politician turned sports mogul whose shape-shifting alliances have made him a key political “kingmaker”.
+On Monday Prayut arrived in Buriram, a northeastern province dominated by Newin Chidchob — an ex-politician turned sports mogul whose shape-shifting alliances have made him a key political “kingmaker”.

-A full house of 36,000 is expected at Buriram FC’s “Thunder Castle” stadium to greet Prayut — an unprecedented reception for the leader, whose popularity is on the slide among the Bangkok middle class.
+He was welcomed by a full house of some 30,000 in Buriram FC’s “Thunder Castle” stadium — an unprecedented reception for the junta leader, whose popularity is on the slide among the Bangkok middle class.

-The public adulation will be interpreted as sign of a deal with Newin, who steers his Bhumjaithai Party from behind the scenes.
+Many will interpret the hearty welcome as sign of a deal between Prayut and Newin, who steers his Bhumjaithai Party from behind the scenes and has secured the lucrative rights to host MotoGP from this year in his rural backwater.

+Strutting across the field, microphone in hand, a jocular Newin urged crowds to cheer Prayut loudly to squeeze out cash from the government.

+“The budget for your flood protection will be gone if your voice is not loud!” he said.

 “Prayut has become the ultimate hypocrite,” said Paul Chambers, a Thailand-based expert on the kingdom’s politics.